ByaCherX/rnr-docs/docs/ts/ts-jsx.md

 - Name your files with a `.tsx` extension
 - Enable the `jsx` option

+TypeScript ships with three JSX modes: preserve, react, and `react-native`.
+These modes only affect the emit stage - type checking is unaffected.
+The preserve mode will keep the JSX as part of the output to be further consumed by another transform step (e.g. Babel).
+Additionally the output will have a .jsx file extension.
+The react mode will emit React.createElement, does not need to go through a JSX transformation before use, and the output will have a .js file extension.
+The `react-native` mode is the equivalent of preserve in that it keeps all JSX, but the output will instead have a .js file extension.

 ## The as operator
 Recall how to write a type assertion:
 ```js